-Uncertain and difficult circumstances surround us all the time.
+Uncertain and challenging circumstances surround us all the time.
 We navigate these situations on our own, with colleagues and friends, as a nation, and sometimes as a world.
-No matter the cause of your fear, anxiety, or stress, – gratitude is the perfect prescription for better health and improved well-being.
+No matter the cause of your fear, anxiety, or stress, – gratitude is the perfect prescription for better health and improved well-being during difficult times.

 Kindness is contagious